Skip to main content

 • Directly – many funds allow you to invest directly through their website, though check the minimum investment required.

 • Through a platform – you might want to invest through an online platform, which can make it easier to invest in multiple funds.
 For example, the Big Exchange, which is an Ethical Consumer Best Buy, allows you to invest in a range of ethical funds, with a minimum investment of only £25.
-See our guide to Stocks and Shares ISAs for more on the Big Exchange, or read our article on direct ethical investment platforms.
+See our guide to Stocks and Shares ISAs for more on the Big Exchange.

 • Use an ethical financial advisor – it might be worth getting an expert opinion on how to invest in a way that meets your moral and financial expectations.
 Read our article on choosing an ethical financial advisor for more information on this.